celest-dev/website/docs/functions/exceptions.md

   try {
     return await celest.functions.greeting.sayHello(name);
-  // Catch the exception type defined in your backend } on MyException catch (e) {
+  // Catch the exception type defined in your backend
+  // highlight-start
+  } on MyException catch (e) {
     print('Uh oh!
 Could not greet $name: $e');
     rethrow;
   }
+  // highlight-end
 }
 ```

+## Next steps

+You have now learned how to create and throw custom exceptions in your Celest Functions.
+We have additional guides to teach you about [managing environment variables](/docs/functions/env-variables.md) and [creating tests for your functions](/docs/functions/testing.md).